top of page

 IMG_1244.jpg

-In association with Comedy 50:50 we set up the club as a response to the stubbornly intractable problem of under-representation of female writers in TV comedy.
+Female Pilot Club was founded by Kay Stonham and Abigail Burdess in response to the stubbornly intractable problem of under-representation of female writers in British TV comedy.

-Since June 2019 we have staged sell-out read-throughs of comedy pilot scripts, to audiences of writers, producers and comedy lovers.
-The writers range from first-timers to Emmy-award-winners.
-We've also partnered with ScreenSkills, The Jewish Comedy Festival and UKTV to produce mentorship schemes and initiatives.
+Since June 2019 we have showcased live readings of comedy pilot scripts by women to audiences of comedy lovers and industry members alike.
+The writers range from first-timers to Emmy-award-winners; the performers are top British comedy actors.
+We've partnered with the likes of BBC Comedy, ScreenSkills, The Jewish Comedy Festival and UKTV to produce mentorship schemes and initiatives.

 Whether you identify as a writer, actor, industry member or fan, you're invited to Fly With Us.